Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Introduction

-Irrespective of the problem formulation, one of the key challenges in training MARL policies is the sample efficiency of the environment, which translates to longer training times.
-This is often addressed by (a) training in low-fidelity simulations that can run faster than real-time \cite{semnani2020multiagent, long2018optimally, wang2020mrcdrl, zhou2019learn, 9316033}, (b) parallelizing simulations to accelerate data collection \cite{fuchs2020, song2021}, or (c) both \cite{MultiTeamRacing2023}.
-Adopting the first approach usually leads to a heightened sim2real gap, as marked in the literature through simulation-only deployments or explicit remarks for real-world experiments \cite{MultiTeamRacing2023}.
-Adopting the second approach, on the other hand, usually requires extensive computational resources \cite{fuchs2020, song2021, NVIDIAParallelRL2022}, which may not be sustainable.
-Additionally, none of the prior works addresses the challenge of selectively isolating collision, interaction, and perception between parallelized replicas of MARL systems.
+In either case, one of the key challenges in MARL training is longer wall-clock times, which can be accelerated \cite{DRLAcc2024, stooke2019acceleratedmethodsdeepreinforcement} by (a) developing sample-efficient RL algorithms \cite{pmlr-v178-kane22a}, or (b) accelerating simulations to improve data generation rate \cite{9494694}.
+This work focuses on the latter aspect, which in turn can be addressed by (i) training in low-fidelity simulations that can run faster than real-time \cite{semnani2020multiagent, long2018optimally, 9316033}, (ii) parallelizing simulations to accelerate data collection \cite{fuchs2020, song2021}, or (iii) both \cite{MultiTeamRacing2023}.
+Here, adopting low-fidelity simulations usually leads to a heightened sim2real gap, as marked in the literature through simulation-only deployments or explicit remarks for real-world experiments \cite{MultiTeamRacing2023}.
+Contrarily, adopting brute-force parallelization usually requires extensive computational resources \cite{fuchs2020, song2021, NVIDIAParallelRL2022}, which may not be sustainable -- this is because existing frameworks cannot \textit{``smartly''} parallelize replicas of multi-agent systems by selectively isolating collision, interaction, and perception between the agents/environments.

-Another important challenge arises during the real-world deployment of MARL policies.
-While generic RL has studied the sim2real transfer of trained policies using techniques such as domain adaptation \cite{DomainAdaptation, TransferLearning, CurriculumLearning}, identification \cite{Identification1, Identification2, IdentificationRandomization}, or augmentation \cite{DomainRandomization2017, DomainRandomization1, DomainRandomization2, IdentificationRandomization}, the sim2real transfer of MARL systems has been typically under-explored.
-While recent works such as \cite{DuckietownMARL2022} and \cite{MultiTeamRacing2023} filled this gap, they simplified problem formulation by adopting extensive observation spaces with ground truth information about the environment and employed benchmark equipment such as mocap for real-time feedback during sim2real transfer.
-Additionally, these works used multiple physical vehicles, albeit scaled, within a synthetically constructed physical test environment for real-world deployments, which may not be sustainable.

-This work tries to address these two MARL pain points through the following open-source\footnote{GitHub: \url{https://github.com/autodrive-ecosystem}} contributions: